MidnightCitizen/knowledge/books/writing_tools.md

 ## Remarks

-Some tools are really good, the one called *Cut big, then small* show with an example how far the original draft can be from the final result.
+Some tools are really good, the one called *Cut big, then small* shows with an example how far the original draft can be from the final result.

 *Get the name of the dog* is also a key-concept that good story need to have solid details.